 - Only the slope survey has consistent catches in the EBS, and it's a small component of the species distribution.
 Also, the fishery distribution is much larger than that observed in survey data.
-For a more accurate distribution model, fishery data and surveys with higher catchability needs to be included for this species. - Response: After more conversations with the SA, the outcome is a shared agreement that Pacific sleeper shark EFH maps will not be advanced by the EFH analysts in the 2022 EFH 5-year Review with an understanding that research should take place to include longline survey data in future EFH mapping efforts for this species.
+For a more accurate distribution model, fishery data and surveys with higher catchability needs to be included for this species. - o Response: After more conversations with the SA, the outcome is a shared agreement that Pacific sleeper shark EFH maps will not advance this cycle with an understanding that research should take place to include longline survey data in future EFH mapping efforts for this species.
 The SA will update the FMP text description.
-Pacific sleeper sharks are a data-limited species that do not have EFH maps, including SDM EFH maps from the 2017 Review. - The slope and shelf surveys are different gears, different catchabilities, and inconsistent time series. - Response: There is a future need to better equate the slope and shelf effort to more validly combine the two surveys.
+(Note: Pacific sleeper sharks did not have an EFH map in 2017.) - The slope and shelf surveys are different gears, different catchabilities, and inconsistent time series. - Response: There is a future need to better equate the slope and shelf effort to more validly combine the two surveys.
 The methods for the SDM models describe combining distinct surveys (EBS shelf, EBS slope, and northern Bering Sea (NBS)) and also clarify that the surveys are jointly referred to as the EBS RACE-GAP bottom trawl survey in the EFH Review documents.